ojm-it/modddels_1/modddels_annotations/README.md

 }
 ```

 _Example 3 :_ Creating an `InvalidEntityGeneral` using freezed.
-This also demonstrates the alternative for the situation where we want to have a nullable parameter annotated with both `@invalid` and `@InvalidNull`.
+This also demonstrates the alternative for the situation where we want to have a nullable parameter annotated with both `@invalid` and `@NullFailure`.

 ```dart
 @freezed